retroelec/T-HMI-C64/README.md

 <img src="doc/loadprg.gif" alt="class diagram" width="800"/>

 Hint: You can use [D64 Editor](https://www.d64editor.com/) to extract prg files from d64 files (also works unter linux using wine).

+### Send a program by BLE

+You can also send a programm from your Android device to the emulator (DIV screen, SENDPRG Button).

 ## Software